d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 Let's introduce how these methods work and get called by _Fluent_ itself:

-- `configure(conf)`: it's called before _Fluent_ is getting started, and you'll find it useful if you need to do some preliminary activities as it's getting configurations parameters passed.
+- `configure(conf)`: it's called before _Fluent_ is getting started.
+You'll find it useful if you need to do some preliminary activities as it's getting configurations parameters passed.
 - `start()`: it's called while _Fluent_ is starting.
 - `shutdown()`: it's called while _Fluent_ is stopping.
 - `emit(tag, es, chain)`: it's called when an event gets trapped by _Fluent_; it's actually the core method of our plugin.
-Actually this method is called by _Fluent_'s main thread so you should not write slow routines here, as it could cause _Fluent_'s performance degression.
+It gets invoked by _Fluent_'s main thread so you should not write slow routines here, as it could cause _Fluent_'s performance degression.

   - `tag` input parameter is the log tag that matched with the plugin definition.
   - `es` input parameter is a `Fluent::EventStream` object that includes multiple events: you can use `es.each {|time,record| ... }` to iterate over events.